aimat-lab/cluster-hyperopt-tutorial/Tutorial.md

 - Section 8: Appendix: How The implementations of horeka and bwunicluster differ

 ### Section 1
+Open a console on your local machine.
 We assume that you have already installed conda.
 Create a new environment using ```conda create -n "tutorial" ```.
 You can name the environment how you want.
 We chose "tutorial".
 Make sure pip is installed inside this environment.
 Install sklearn using pip:```pip install -U scikit-learn```

 ### Section 2
+In this section we will create a simple model.

 We create a file ```model.py```.
 It contains the class ```Model```, which has functions to create, train and evaluate a random forest classifier imported from sklearn.